top of page

 For organisations outside the heritage sector

-ReStore is for schools, charities and businesses looking to organise their archive/collections.
+ReStore is for schools, charities and businesses looking to organise their archive and/or collection.

 Your archive is the foundation of your organisation's identity.
 It's a tangible, collective memory for the people connected to you - the alumni, beneficiaries or clients whose stories are linked to your own.